etachov/cleveland-in-50-maps/README.md

-# cleveland-in-50-maps
+# Making "Cleveland in 50 Maps"
-Data and code for "Cleveland in 50 Maps" from Belt Publishing
+This repository contains the data and code for ["Cleveland in 50 Maps"](https://beltpublishing.com/products/cleveland-in-50-maps) from Belt Publishing.

+Work in progress.